Education and training of frontline healthcare providers to improve early detection of breast cancer in Seme Sub County, Kenya

 - 120 community health volunteers (CHVs) from four health centres were trained for two days on basics of breast and cervical cancer to be able to educate communities during their routine household visits, encourage routine screening for breast and cervical cancer, and refer appropriately those with suspected lesions.

-- 10 Community Health Assistants (CHAs) who supervise CHVs from these health centres were also trained.
+- 10 community health assistants (CHAs) who supervise CHVs from these health centres were also trained.

 - 21 nurses and clinical officers were trained on breast and cervical cancer screening and patient navigation.
 The training was based on the Kenya National training guidelines for breast & cervical cancer screening.
 64 patients with suspicious symptoms were connected to screening.

 Following the training, the community health workers undertook household visits, raising cancer awareness reaching 2,690 women in the communities.
-The project also successfully integrated cervical cancer screening into the breast cancer program to ensure comprehensive care.
+The project also successfully integrated cervical cancer screening into the breast cancer programme to ensure comprehensive care.
 This effort was strategically implemented in collaboration with the County Health leadership to ensure sustained community engagement and healthcare access even after the project's conclusion.

 Key numbers